johneatscookies/cse8b-fa19-psa3-streamline-backend-starter/writeup/writeup.md

 **Warning!**

 * Absolutely no hard-coding!
 Make sure not to hard-code when checking which shape you are trying to rotate.
 Hard-coding is when you write down all possible array states in your code, and use them in the method bodies of `rotateCounterClockwise()`.
 Instead, you must use some sort of nested loops to rotate your array.
 There will be severe penalties for hard-coding.
 (See the FAQ section for more on hard-coding).
 Note that checking the zapper and changing it to a different zapper is not hard coding.
 Hard coding simply means that the method should be general enough that, for example, different board sizes contents do not break your implementation.
 * You may not add any additional instance variables to  `GameState.java` or `Streamline.java` other than what is provided.
-You may add instance variables only for the extra credit portion.

 ## GameState.java
 This class, as the name suggests, defined the state of the game.
 It defines the grid on which we will play the game and the positions of the pieces on the board.
 In `Streamline.java` for the final submission, you will define how the player controls the pieces.